sfomuseum/go-html-offline/README.md

 | --- | --- |
 | INVENTORYD_SCHEME | lambda |
 | INVENTORYD_ROOT | https://THE-HOST-YOU-WANT-GENERATE-SERVICE-WORKER-JS-FILES-FOR |

+Any of the command line parameters can be passed to the Lambda function by setting environment variables as follows:

+* Upper case the flag name and replace all spaces with the `_` character
+* Prefix the environment variable with `INVENTORYD_`

 To configure the API Gateway endpoint to invoke your Lambda function, head over to the API Gateway console and: